Skip to Main Content

 Library Resources Tutorial

 The library contains approximately 17,000 books, 170 journal titles in print form, 7,000 online journals, more than 100,000 e-books, and dissertations and theses completed at Sofia University.
-The strength of the collection is in the six major areas of the university’s curriculum: transpersonal theory and research, spiritual psychology, emotional and clinical psychology, bodywork disciplines, expressive arts, and the social aspects of the transpersonal.
-The Sofia University Library also supports additional academic programs such as business administration and computer science.
+The strength of the collection is in 4 major areas: transpersonal theory and research, clinical psychology, business administration and computer science.

 Diirectory of Open Access Journals